Skip to content

 Collects Green Lantern Corps vol. 2 #61-63, Green Lantern: Emerald Warriors #11-13, and War of the Green Lantern: Aftermath #1-2.

 As you may know, the DC Universe was rebooted in 2011 with the Flashpoint event.
-But that didn’t put an end to Geoff Johns’ run on Green Lantern.
+But that didn’t put an end to Geoff Johns’ run on the Green Lantern comics.
 In fact, the GL universe was barely affected by the event.

-Once again, there is a very detailed Green Lantern New 52 Reading Order available here, with the Green Lantern Corps, Red Lanterns, New Guardians, and Sinestro…
+Once again, there is a very detailed Green Lantern New 52 Reading Order available here, with the Green Lantern Corps comics, but also Red Lanterns, New Guardians, and Sinestro…

 When The New 52 era concluded, the DC You briefly took over, and it was time for another relaunch.
 In 2016, the Rebirth era began and, like for the two previous eras, we already have a detailed reading order available for the Green Lantern Rebirth era.

-With Rebirth, the main Green Lantern series was replaced by two books.
+With Rebirth, the main Green Lantern comic book series was replaced by two comics.
 First, Simon Baz and Jessica Cruz headlined Green Lanterns written by Sam Humphries (for its first 32 issues).
 Then, Hal Jordan was still flying with writer Robert Venditti in Hal Jordan and the Green Lantern Corps.

 After that, Grant Morrison teamed up with British comic book artist Liam Sharp for a run on Green Lantern, a period we also have covered on the site.